blocklet/create-blocklet/website/pages/blocklet.md

-# template-blocklet-page
+# template-website

-A blocklet-page template for creating a new blocklet project.
+A website template for creating a new blocklet project.